 Natalie Portman won a Best Actress Oscar playing Nina Sayers in Black Swan, a Darren Aronofsky film about a New York City ballerina whose obsession with dance takes over every aspect of her life.

 To win prima ballerina status in the company's new production of Tchaikovsky's Swan Lake, the lead must play both the role of the pure, innocent Swan Queen and the sensuous, cunning Black Swan.
 While Nina is a shoo-in for Queen, her competition, Lily (Mila Kunis), perfectly embodies the Black Swan.
 As the two compete for the lead, their twisted friendship slowly unravels.

 Ben Affleck and Rosamund Pike bring Gillian Flynn's novel to life as Nick and Amy Dunne, the husband and wife in Gone Girl, a thriller with some spectacular twists and turns.
 When Amy goes missing on the couple's fifth wedding anniversary, Nick becomes the prime suspect—and a media frenzy ensues.

 American Psycho was adapted from 1991's sickening, satirical novel by Bret Easton Ellis.
 (And for fans of Christian Bale, this one's a must-see.)
 Picture 1986 New York City: By day, Patrick Bateman (Bale) is an impeccably well-coiffed, wealthy investment banker who, by night, lives a secret life as a serial killer.

 It's a surprisingly hilarious deep-dive into what makes a psychopath tick, and it's also profoundly dark and brutally honest—its portrayal of 1980s American materialism is uncanny.
-Its cast of characters, too, (Jared Leto, Chloë Sevigny, Reese Witherspoon, Justin Theroux) make it super-juicy.
+Its cast of characters (Jared Leto, Chloë Sevigny, Reese Witherspoon, Justin Theroux) makes it super-juicy.